aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/cvp_cc.rst

 |

+Comparing Snapshots:
+**************

-23. Once the Change Control is successfully completed, we can view and compare the snapshots under **Devices** -> **Comparison**
+Once the Change Control is successfully completed, we can view and compare the snapshots.

+1. Navigate to **Devices** -> **Comparison**

-24. To compare the before and after from our CC, select the **Time Comparison** option to compare two points in time for the same device.
+2. To compare the before and after from our Change Control, select the **Time Comparison** option to compare two points in time for the same device.
 Select **S1-Leaf1** from the dropdown menu and click the Quick link for **30 minutes ago**.
 Then hit **Compare**.

-25. CVP will bring up a variety of views that allows you to compare the state of the device from 30 minutes ago to the current time.
+3. CVP will bring up a variety of views that allows you to compare the state of the device from 30 minutes ago to the current time.
 Select **Snapshots** from the left Navigation column.

-26. In the 'Compared with...' heading, select the first time to bring up a list of optional times to compare the Snapshot from.
+4. In the 'Compared with...' heading, select the first time to bring up a list of optional times to compare the Snapshot from.
 The earlier option represents the 'Before Change' Snapshot taken when the Change Control was executed.
 Select that to see a comparison of the command outputs from before and after the change.

 |